-We are fully committed to providing equal opportunities to all and we strive to make adjustments to ensure that your individual learning needs are met in the best way.
+We are fully committed to providing equal opportunities to all and we strive to make reasonable adjustments to ensure that your individual learning needs are met in the best way.

 Our students are encouraged to discuss their needs with us as early as possible to ensure that we can put appropriate support in place in a timely way.
 You can be reassured that any details you disclose will only be shared with relevant staff in order to enhance your learning experience at the College.

 If you are an international student, further information is available on our international pages.

 Additional support is delivered in a variety of ways depending on personal circumstance and your level of study.

 Please note, additional support can be available on request at advisory and formal interviews.
 If you have specific access and or mobility requirements try to inform us as early as you can.

 Find out about Disabled Students' Allowances (DSA).
 DSA support is arranged through Student Finance England.

 Learning Support for Pre-Degree Courses